ibm-cloud-docs/openwhisk/openwhisk_messagehub.md

 # Message Hub events source
 {: #openwhisk_catalog_message_hub}

-You can create a trigger that reacts when messages are posted to a {{site.data.keyword.messagehub_full}} instance by using Feeds.
+You can create a trigger that reacts when messages are posted to a {{site.data.keyword.messagehub_full}} instance by using feeds.
 Learn how to create {{site.data.keyword.messagehub}} triggers with or without {{site.data.keyword.Bluemix}}, listen for messages, and handle batched messages.
 {: shortdesc}

 ## {{site.data.keyword.messagehub}} package